xiaozonglong/keeplive/livetoolservice/README.txt

-In TestQtService, a Windows service can be installed, uninstalled, start, paused, or stopped.
+﻿In TestQtService, a Windows service can be installed, uninstalled, start, paused, or stopped.
 In this service, PluginOne's signal is connected to PluginTwo's slot.

 How to handle the service?